aumcode/piledemo/README.md

  that uses large `byte[]` buffers to hold data.
 NFX Pile is different from other similar solutions in approach to serialization which allows developers to store a wide variarty of CLR objects without a need to create special-purpose data structures for particular business domain.

 NFX Pile is 100% managed code, which makes it stable and easy to maintain.
-There is no special "unmanaged" treatmnet required for objects that get stored in a Pile.
+There is no special "unmanaged" treatment required for objects that get stored in a Pile.

-The performance of the Pile beats the out-of-process storages because the required serialization is for the out-of-process storage
+The performance of the Pile beats the out-of-process storage solutions because the required serialization is for the out-of-process storage
 (i.e. Redis/memcache) is still there but Pile saves on 3-rd party network and library calls (which in turn, create extra tranistive instances and copies in drivers/connectors)

 As this demo clearly shows, it makes lots of sense to use large memory (i.e. tens/hudreds of gigabytes)